elabbarw/n8n-nodes-md2docx/README.md

 Convert Markdown text into a DOCX file inside your n8n workflows.
 This node uses `@mohtasham/md-to-docx` to generate a `.docx` and outputs it as binary data.

-- **Purpose**: Turn Markdown content from incoming items into a Word document
+- **Purpose**: Turn Markdown content from incoming items into a Word document with customizable formatting
 - **Input sources**: JSON field (string) or Binary text file
 - **Output**: Binary `.docx` on a configurable property
+- **Document types**: Standard documents or report-style formatting
+- **Advanced formatting**: Font sizes, alignment, spacing, and RTL text support

 Powered by `@mohtasham/md-to-docx` ([repo](https://github.com/MohtashamMurshid/md-to-docx)).